gregbown/spring-statemachine-ordershipping/README.md

 This a port of the ordershipping sample project ported to a Maven build.

+The parent project Gradle is quite large and has many sub-projects so porting a child project to a Maven build was a bit of trial and error.

 The parent project is here https://github.com/spring-projects/spring-statemachine

 The sample project is here https://github.com/spring-projects/spring-statemachine/tree/main/spring-statemachine-samples/ordershipping